Purpose of the SAA

 The distinguishing feature of the SAA conference is its program of working research seminars.
 The conference year begins each June with the announcement of a new roster of the seminars and workshops in which its members’ collaborative engagements will take place.
 All seminars and workshops entail significant work completed and circulated in advance of the conference, where enrolled participants share and discuss research papers, common readings, performance exercises, digital projects, and other academic undertakings.
 SAA seminars and workshops have proved to be uniquely effective forums in which to develop material for scholarly publication.
 They offer opportunities to try out ideas and receive useful responses.
 Many seminar papers subsequently appear in print, and seminar groups have often produced volumes of collected essays.

-Seminars and workshops are for postdoctoral scholars and for graduate students at the dissertation stage.
+Seminars and workshops are for postdoctoral and independent scholars and for graduate students at the dissertation stage.
 M.A. students and those who are new to the SAA are invited to sit in as auditors.
-They need not reserve places in the seminars and workshops but must register to attend the conference.
+Auditors need not reserve places in the seminars and workshops but must register to attend the conference.
 Attendance and auditing privileges are not extended to undergraduate students.

 - June through September: Seminars and workshops are announced in the SAA’s June Bulletin.
 The seminar and workshop enrollment process is open until 15 September.

 - September through October: Seminar and workshop enrollments are processed and placements are announced.